The Wyrley and Essington Canal

 The Cannock Chase Reservoir (Chasewater) was opened in 1799 and feeds water to the whole of the current Wyrley and Essington, and beyond.

-Taken looking West.
+Taken looking back West.

 Taken looking SouthEast.